Henry Francis Bryan: Governorship

 Bryan assumed the governorship on March 17, 1925.
 While governor, he established the American Samoa Department of Communications.
 Bryan was one of only three naval governors of the territory who had retired from naval service before serving as governor, the others being John Martin Poyer and Edward Stanley Kellogg.

-Bryan retired to Connecticut and was buried at Walnut Grove Cemetery in Meriden, Connecticut.
+Bryan served as Governor during a period of peace following the turbulent years of Mau activities.
+He completed the work on a bill of rights, which had begun under Governor Edward Stanley Kellogg, and incorporated it into the Code of American Samoa.
+During his tenure, he oversaw the construction of two new dispensaries, one in Amouli and another in Ofu.
+Additionally, Governor Bryan imposed a ban on malagas.